ax1/scott-WP17/scott-serial/README.md

 # Important data

 - on raspi, the default TX/RX for serial are the 8/10 pins
-- to read serial use command `sudo minicom -b 9600 -o /dev/serial0` (o /dev/ttyS0 )
+- to read serial use command `sudo minicom -b 9600 -o -D /dev/serial0` (o /dev/ttyS0 )

 ## Background